 Construction workers are injured at a rate that is as much as 77% higher than workers in other professions.
 As a result, construction workers are often prescribed opioids to help alleviate chronic pain from work-related injuries.
 According to statistics, construction workers in Massachusetts die from overdoses of opioids at a rate that is six times higher than other industries.
 Safer workplaces would help lower construction worker accident and thus lower the opioid addition and overdose rates.

 You can read more about fatal injuries at work on Massachusetts state website.

-To learn more about how our construction accident attorneys can help with your wrongful death claim, contact The Law Offices of Jeffrey S. Glassman, LLC at (617) 777-7777 or use our online form.
+To learn more about how our construction accident attorneys can help with your wrongful death claim, contact Jeffrey Glassman Injury Lawyers at (617) 777-7777 or use our online form.